What is a CalHFA Assistance Loan?

 CalHFA Loan Options Explained

-CalHFA offers both Conventional and FHA options with or without down payment assistance and with or without closing cost assistance to provide maximum flexibility to you, the homebuyer.
+A CalHFA loan offers both Conventional and FHA options with or without down payment assistance and with or without closing cost assistance to provide maximum flexibility to you, the homebuyer.

 CalHFA MyHome 2nd: A Down Payment Assistance (DPA) program.
 This program is available for Conventional and FHA.
-It offers a 2nd mortgage that covers an amount up to the lesser of 3.5% (FHA) or 3% (Conventional) of the purchase price or appraised value to assist with your down payment, with a cap of $11,000.
+It offers a 2nd mortgage that covers an amount up to the lesser of 3.5% (FHA) or 3% (Conventional) of the purchase price or appraised value to assist with your down payment.

 CalHFA Conventional or CalHFA FHA: Only allows for MyHome 2nd down payment assistance but has a slightly lower interest rate over CalPLUS.
 The borrower will need to bring closing costs to close a home loan.